Luca Hischier

-Luca Hischier (born 16 February 1995) is a Swiss professional ice hockey player currently playing with EHC Biel of the National League (NL).
-He previously played with SC Bern where won two NL titles and with HC Davos.
+Luca Hischier (born 16 February 1995) is a Swiss professional ice hockey forward who is currently playing with Genève-Servette of the National League (NL).
+He previously played with SC Bern where he won two NL titles.
+Hischier also played with HC Davos and EHC Biel.

 He is the older brother of New Jersey Devils captain, Nico Hischier.

 Playing career

 Hischier, who played in both the junior system of SC Bern and his hometown EHC Visp, made his NL debut with Bern in 2013 while still being a member of SC Bern U20 team.
 He signed his first professional contract on 1 May 2014 with SC Bern and went on to play the 2014/15 season for EHC Visp of the Swiss League (SL) on loan from SC Bern.
 On 21 December 2015, while in the middle of his first full season with SC Bern, Hischier was signed to a two-year contract extension to remain in Bern through the 2017-18 season.

 On 24 November 2017, Hischier agreed to a three-year contract with HC Davos starting with the 2018/19 season and through the 2020/21 season.

 On January 11, 2021, Hischier was traded, along with Perttu Lindgren, to EHC Biel in exchange for David Ullström and Valentin Nüssbaumer.